Canon 1D X Mark II vs Sony NEX-C3

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the NEX-C3 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NEX-C3 from Sony.
+Both the 1DX Mark II and the NEX-C3 have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the NEX-C3 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Sony NEX-C3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.